ahmad-dev7/weather_forecast/README.md

 ## Bharat Intern <img src="https://bharatintern.live/static/logo-1825b371a1405102814a940ea9b0c0b8.png" alt="Bharat Intern Icon" style="float:right;height:30px;">

 Welcome to my app development internship at Bharat-Intern!
 In this internship, I've developed two Flutter applications: a to-do list app and a weather forecast app.

-## To-Do List App

-The to-do list app helps users keep track of their tasks efficiently.
-Here are some key features:

-- **Task Management**: Users can add, edit, and delete tasks.
-- **Due Date and Time**: Users can set due dates and times for their tasks.
-- **Title and Description**: Users can add titles and descriptions to their tasks.
-- **Local Data Storage**: The app uses Hive as local data storage to persist tasks across sessions.
+This is the readme file of Weather Forecast app.

 ## Weather Forecast App